Tuition & Payment Plans

 There are two features to your FACTS account: Tuition Payment Plans and Incidental Billing.
 Tuition Payment plans are for your annual tuition and the IB Program.
 Incidental Billing is for bus fees, AP Exams, Summer School, Kairos Retreats, annual registration, and other incidental charges.
 Families are required to attach a valid and active payment method to both accounts.
 You will never be charged in either account without prior notice via email from FACTS.
 To dispute charges, please email firstname.lastname@example.org.

 Withdrawals From DePaul College Prep

 Tuition payment plans begin in July for every family that paid a registration fee.
 Incoming freshmen families must email email@example.com to withdraw their acceptance and close their FACTS account.
 Returning families, please refer to the Parent Student Handbook, which explains that you must notify the registrar firstname.lastname@example.org to initiate a transfer.
+The Registrar will notify the Tuition Office to close your FACTS account, after you have submitted your authorized signature to the Registrar.
 All balances must be paid in full to complete the student transfer.
 Please carefully review the Tuition Refund Policy below.

 Tuition Refund Policy

 Tuition payments support faculty salaries and operating expenses for the entire academic year.
 Tuition payments are collected from July through April.
 If a student withdraws or is dismissed for any reason during the period from July through May, monthly tuition payments which have been made will not be refunded.
 If tuition payments are paid in full, paid semi-annually, or paid quarterly, a prorated tuition payment may be refunded at the school’s discretion.